Summer in New Zealand is a great time to get “beached as, bro.”

-For two hours on either side of low tide heated geo-thermal mineral water beneath the beach bubble to the surface and you can dig your own hot spa in the sand and relax.
+For two hours on either side of low tide, heated geothermal mineral water beneath the beach bubble to the surface, and you can dig your hot spa in the sand and relax.
 Spades can be hired at local cafes.

 Koekohe Beach, North Otago, South Island

-Koekohe Beach can be crowded with sightseers by day, so take your camera along at dawn or dusk for some quiet contemplation and to capture the otherworldly atmosphere.
+Koekohe Beach can be crowded with sightseers daily, so take your camera at dawn or dusk for some quiet contemplation and to capture the otherworldly atmosphere.

 Manu Bay, Raglan, North Island

-Five miles from the laid back bohemian centre of Raglan, Manu Bay is a seasoned surfer’s mecca, with swells breaking over a distance of 1000 feet and 10-foot-plus waves lined up ready for action.
+Five miles from the laid-back bohemian center of Raglan, Manu Bay is a seasoned surfer's mecca, with swells breaking over a distance of 1000 feet and 10-foot-plus waves lined up ready for action.

-Manu Bay featured in the 1966 cult classic surf film The Endless Summer and continues to attract surfers from around the world.
+Manu Bay was featured in the 1966 cult classic surf film The Endless Summer and continues attracting surfers worldwide.

 90 Mile Beach, Cape Reinga, North Island